 St. Peter’s Dome Climb Hours:

 - From April to September: 7:30 am – 5 pm

 - From October to March: 7:30 am – 5 pm

 - Closed Wednesday mornings for the papal audience

 We sell top-rated Vatican tours enjoyed by thousands of customers.
 The Vatican Museums is a bucket-list place you absolutely should visit at least once with a tour guide.

 To gain access, you’ll have to abide by the Vatican dress code.
 Cover your shoulders and avoid shorts and short dresses and skirts.
 We know that Rome gets hot in the summer, we suggest bringing a light scarf to wrap around yourself when you need to.
 Hats, food, and metal tools like knives and scissors are also not allowed.

 Short Answer: 3 to 5 hours

-Great question!
+This is a great question!
 The Vatican is an immense complex of artwork.
-You could spend a few hours inside and “see” a lot of art or you could spend 3 to 5 hours and really learn history.
+You could spend a few hours inside and see a lot of art or you could spend 3 – 5 hours and really learn the history.
 It depends on your level of interest.

 - Spiral Staircase